Hiking Spain’s Camino de Santiago 2021

 What happens next?

 Upon registering for this Adventure, you will receive a welcome letter and initial invoice.
 An email with critical information on flight arrangements will be sent soon after, with important information about steps to take in the months before your trip.
 Please do not buy your airline tickets until you review the Flight Arrangements email.
-Final payment for the program is due 90 days before departure, and you will receive a final billing about 3 weeks prior to that point, along with a factsheet of additional information about the Adventure to help you get prepared!
+Final payment for the program is due July 6, 2021, and you will receive a final billing about 3 weeks prior to that point, along with a factsheet of additional information about the Adventure to help you get prepared!
 Then, about 3 weeks before departure, you will receive a final packet with all the details of the program, including hotel names and contact information, a list of fellow travelers, and a more detailed daily schedule.

 Take a few minutes to peruse this new itinerary.
 Santiago de Compostela is considered to be the third most visited pilgrimage site in Christendom!
 Walking there promises an even deeper connection with the history, culture, and natural wonders of Spain and the province of Galicia!
 Give us a call and talk to one of our Adventure Consultants about how to join us for this unforgettable Walking Adventure program in 2021 as we walk Spain’s Camino de Santiago together!